Justink-08/alx-low_level_programming/0x00-hello_world/README.md

-a program that prints a statement
+A program that prints with a proper grammer